galaxy-iuc/parsec/docs/commands/roles.rst

 roles
 =====

+This section is auto-generated from the help text for the arrow command ``roles``.

 ``get_roles`` command
 ---------------------

-This section is auto-generated from the help text for the parsec command ``roles``.

 **Usage**::